jwplayer/southpaw/README.md

 # Southpaw

+_Streaming left joins in Kafka for data change capture_

 ## Overview

 Southpaw is a tool that creates denormalized records from input records based on hierarchical relationships.
 These relationships are similar to a LEFT OUTER JOIN defined by the following SQL statement: